 Rate: $225 per week.

-Facilities: Kitchen/Dining hall that seats 260, 11 cabins that can accomodate 11 people per cabin, 5 family cabins that can accommodate 2-12, 40 R/V sites, Chapel with a beautiful stained glass window, health center, community bath/shower house.
+Facilities: Kitchen/Dining hall that seats 260, 11 bunk house cabins that can accommodate 7-9 people per cabin, 5 family cabins that can accommodate 2-12, 40 R/V sites, Chapel with a beautiful stained glass window, health center, community bath/shower house.
 Call for price and availability.

-Youth camping includes 6 one week residential, co-ed camping sessions, that are age specific.
-Children age 7- 15 may attend during their specific age session.
+Youth camping includes 5 one week residential, co-ed camping sessions, that are age specific.
+Children grades 1-8 may attend during their specific age session.
 Offering archery, riflery, swimming (lake), hiking, arts & crafts, games, aqua jump and sports.

-Special functions include meetings, 2 planned adult/family camping weekends, youth session, water/ski show, 4th of July fireworks and clean-up weekend work bees.
+Special functions include meetings, a planned adult/family camping weekend, 4th of July fireworks and clean-up weekend work bees.

 Minnesota Odd Fellows Youth Camp, Inc.